-Sasol recognizes that its new facility and related property acquisitions in Southwest Louisiana will move our operations closer to our neighbors to the west and northwest of our existing facility.
+Sasol recognized its new facility and related property acquisitions in Southwest Louisiana would move its operations closer to its neighbors to the west and northwest of its existing facility.
 In July 2013, Sasol announced a Voluntary Property Purchase Program for residents in those designated areas.
-Registration to participate in the program is now closed.
+Registration for the program is now closed.

 Facts about Sasol's Voluntary Property Purchase Program

-The Voluntary Property Purchase Program (VPPP) demonstrates how Sasol listens to and responds to our neighbors.
+The Voluntary Property Purchase Program (VPPP) demonstrates how Sasolís commitment to its neighbors.

-- Our initiation of the VPPP was a result of our ongoing dialogue with our near neighbors.
-The community requested the program, and we responded.
+- Sasol initiated the VPPP as a result of ongoing dialogue with near neighbors.
+The community requested the program, and Sasol responded.

 - Community members had significant input into the design and implementation of the VPPP.

-- The purpose of the VPPP is to give our near neighbor choices.
+- The purpose of the VPPP was to give near neighbors choices.

-- Throughout the process, Sasol has hosted community meetings in Mossville one to three times per month, depending on community requests, to answer questions and receive input from the community.
-In addition to these community meetings, a Sasol representative has met individually with Mossville residents, by appointment, twice a week at the Mossville School.
+- Throughout the process, Sasol hosted community meetings in Mossville one to three times per month, depending on community requests, to answer questions and receive input.
+In addition to these community meetings, a Sasol representative met individually with Mossville residents, by appointment, twice a week at the Mossville School.

-- Additionally, our on-the-ground counselors continue to meet face-to-face with community members to give personal attention and guidance to those with unique situations and concerns.
+- Additionally, Sasolís on-the-ground counselors met face-to-face with community members to give personal attention and guidance to those with unique situations and concerns.

-The Voluntary Property Purchase Program has been very well-received by our near neighbors.
+The Voluntary Property Purchase Program was received well by Sasolís near neighbors.

-- More than 80 percent of properties eligible for the program have registered to participate, meaning that they have agreed to have their home appraised so we can make an offer.
+- More than 85 percent of properties eligible for the program registered to participate, meaning they agreed to have their home appraised.

-The Voluntary Property Purchase Program is designed to provide property owners with offers greater than market value, for their property.
+The Voluntary Property Purchase Program was designed to provide property owners with offers greater than market value for their property.
 Other program specifics are outlined below.

-- Independent appraisers evaluate the properties in the purchase area, then establish the price through comparable home sales in Calcasieu Parish.
-Because there were no recent comparable home sales in the purchase area, the comparisons are made for sales in nearby areas considered higher-value.
-This eliminates any discount that could have occurred because of the location of the properties.
+- Independent appraisers evaluated the properties in the purchase area.
+Because there were no recent comparable home sales in the purchase area, comparisons were made for sales in nearby areas considered higher-value.
+This eliminated any discount that could have occurred because of the location of the properties.

-- The offers are for the appraised value of the property, plus 40-60 percent, depending on the type of property.
-Minimum appraised values have been set for the different type of properties to provide additional protection to lower-value properties.
-For example, the minimum appraised value of owner-occupied homes is set at $100,000.
+- The offers were for the appraised value of the property, plus 40-60 percent, depending on the type of property.
+Minimum appraised values were set for the different types of properties to provide additional protection to lower-value properties.
+For example, the minimum appraised value of owner-occupied homes was $100,000.

-- Other allowances and bonuses are available to help ease the burden of the relocation.
-These include an early registration bonus, a miscellaneous expense allowance, a professional advice allowance, closing cost assistance, title work allowance and a clear site bonus.
+- Other allowances and bonuses were made available to help ease the burden of relocation, including an early registration bonus, a miscellaneous expense allowance, a professional advice allowance, closing cost assistance, title work allowance and a clear site bonus.

-- The program covers an area which is much larger than we would have considered to be "near neighbors," as it extends to the western boundary of Mossville.
-We extended the program to the western boundary of the historic community of Mossville, because we felt it important to include all Mossville community members whether they were near to our boundary or not.
+- The program covered an area much larger than Sasol would have considered to be "near neighbors."
+Sasol extended the program to the western boundary of the historic community of Mossville because the company felt it was important to include all Mossville community members whether they were near to the siteís boundary or not.

-- We will continue to work with our near neighbors who choose to stay to discuss how we can work together to address the needs of their communities.
+Sasol continues to respond to community questions it receives, meet regularly with all stakeholders, and work with its near neighbors who chose to stay to address the needs of their communities.